Almada travel guide

 • Spend evenings in Cacilhas for fish dinners before the last ferry (ferries run to midnight)

-• Day trips from Almada to Arrábida and Setúbal are straightforward by car or organised tour
+• Day trips from Almada to Arrábida and Setúbal are straightforward by hire car or organised tour

 The ferry schedule is the main constraint - check the last departures from Cais do Sodré before planning a late Lisbon evening.